cg7346/Software-Testing/JUnit/README.md

 **A screenshot of the unit test passing again**
 ![img](https://lh5.googleusercontent.com/JnIMB_V0vfoq5SsawLkpDwOMBuvWSZU3ZRR8iqYhJuFiohuUz2RkHu_BLdq7p3nII2ikFhE8tiAe4aN9pWDv7DnUqunBvpgVp1rX2jc2kif5qi3uRhuHdlccEqcM6wwRMWAw0FJkW7kyLtueCLrpqrs)

-### **STEP 4 - Write unit tests with a goal of 100% code coverage for all three classes source files.
+### **STEP 4 - Write unit test with a goal of 100% code coverage for all three classes source files.
 Full credit if you get 95% or better (no partial credit).
 Provide a screenshot showing the coverage using EclEmma (similar to the example below) – 30%

 **Inventory.java - 15%
 RecipeBook.java - 5%